verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 - `create_k8s_secrets.sh` - A helper script with `kubectl` commands to apply the Kubernetes secrets needed for this domain

 **NOTE:** Due to a bug in WDT v1.9.9, you need to make the following edits (preferably using an editor like `vi`) to the generated `application.yaml` file:
-* Delete the line between the copyright headers and the first `apiVersion`
+* Delete the line between the copyright headers and the first `apiVersion`.

    ![edit1](../../images/application-edit-1.png?thumbnail)

-* Delete the empty `clusters` field from the `tododomain` Domain component
+* Delete the empty `clusters` field from the `tododomain` Domain component.

    ![edit2](../../images/application-edit-2.png#thumbnail)